Battle of Wuhan: Wanjialing

 While the Japanese Army attacked Ruichang, the 106th Division moved along the Nanxun Railway, now known as Nanchang-Jiujiang, on the south side.
 The defending Chinese 4th Army, 8th Army Group, and 29th Army Group relied on the advantageous terrain of Lushan and north of Nanxun Railway to resist.
 As a result, the Japanese offensive suffered a setback.
-On 20 August, the Japanese 101st Division crossed the Poyang Lake from Hukou County to reinforce the 106th Division, which breached the Chinese 25th Army's defensive line and captured Xinzhi.
+On 20 August, the Japanese 101st Division crossed Poyang Lake from Hukou County to reinforce the 106th Division, which breached the Chinese 25th Army's defensive line and captured Xinzhi.
 They attempted to occupy De'an County and Nanchang, together with the 106th Division, to protect the southern flank of the Japanese Army, which was advancing westward.
 Xue Yue, the commander-in-chief of the Chinese First Corps, used the 4th, 29th, 66th, and 74th Armies to link with the 25th Army and engaged the Japanese in a fierce battle at Madang and north of De'an, which brought the battle to a stalemate.

 Towards the end of September, four regiments of the Japanese 106th Division circled into the Wanjialing region, west of De'an.
 Xue Yue commanded the Chinese 4th, 66th, and 77th Armies to flank the Japanese.
 The 27th Division of the Japanese Army attempted to reinforce the position but was ambushed and repulsed by the Chinese 32nd Army led by Shang Zhen in Baisui Street, west of Wanjialing.
 On 7 October, the Chinese Army mounted a final large-scale assault to encircle the Japanese troops.
-The fierce battle continued for three days, and all of the Japanese counterattacks were repelled by the Chinese.
+The battle continued for three days, and all of the Japanese counterattacks were repelled by the Chinese.

 By 10 October, the Japanese 106th Division, as well as the 9th, 27th, and 101st Divisions, which had gone to reinforce it, had suffered heavy casualties.
-The Aoki, Ikeda, Kijima, and Tsuda Brigades were also annihilated in the encirclement.
+The Aoki, Ikeda, Kijima, and Tsuda Brigades were also destroyed in the encirclement.
 With Japanese forces in the area losing combat command capabilities, hundreds of officers were airdropped into the area.
 Of the four Japanese divisions which had gone into the battle, only around 1,500 men made it out of the encirclement.
-That was later called the Victory of Wanjialing by the Chinese.
+The event was later called the Victory of Wanjialing by the Chinese.

 In 2000, Japanese military historians admitted the heavy damages that the 9th, 27th, 101st, and 106th Divisions and their subordinate units had suffered during the Battle of Wanjialing, which multiplied the number of war dead honoured in Japanese shrines.
 They also said that the damages had not been admitted during the war to maintain public morale and confidence in the war effort.